Java Platform and Language

 will be supported in JDK 8 through 2022.

-Oracle Corporation has moved Java EE to the Eclipse Foundation to apply a community-based governance approach that fosters collaboration and innovation.
+In 2017, Oracle Corporation moved Java EE to the Eclipse Foundation to apply a community-based governance approach that fosters collaboration and innovation.

 The Java Community Process will not be involved in deciding technical specifications for future iterations of Java EE.
 Instead, the Eclipse Foundation will be creating a new specification.
 As part